linode/docs/docs/products/compute/compute-instances/guides/clone-instance/index.md

 ## Clone to an Existing Compute Instance

-This process allows you to select specific disks or configuration profiles and duplicate them to an existing Compute Instance.
+This process lets you select specific disks or configuration profiles and duplicate them to an existing Compute Instance.
 When cloning a configuration profile, all disks assigned to that profile are also cloned.

 1. Log in to the [Cloud Manager](https://cloud.linode.com) and select the **Linodes** link in the left sidebar menu.